Missboonyos/self-love-journey-web/README.md

 ```

 ## Step 16 Adjust dropdown list menu at DropdownListMenu.jsx
-1) Edit codes from this one to another
+2.1) Edit codes from this one to another.2
 ```js
 import {
   DropdownMenu,